-Effective upon completion of this offering, our nominating and corporate governance committee will be composed of , with serving as chairperson of the committee.
-Our board of directors has determined that each of is "independent" as defined in the applicable rules of The NASDAQ Stock Market.
-The composition of our nominating and corporate governance committee meets the requirements for independence under the listing standards of The NASDAQ Stock Market, including the applicable transition rules.
-Our board of directors intends to cause our nominating and corporate governance committee to be comprised of only directors that are independent under the rules of The NASDAQ Stock Market within one year of the date of this prospectus.
-The nominating and corporate governance committee's responsibilities upon completion of this offering will include:
+Our nominating and corporate governance committee will be composed of Edward J. Benz, Jr., M.D., James A. Bristol, Ph.D. and John R. Martin, with Dr. Benz serving as chairperson of the committee.
+Our board of directors has determined that each of Dr. Benz, Dr. Bristol and Mr. Martin is "independent" as defined in the applicable rules of The NASDAQ Stock Market.
+The composition of our nominating and corporate governance committee will meet the requirements for independence under the listing standards of The NASDAQ Stock Market.
+The nominating and corporate governance committee's responsibilities will include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the board of directors; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a set of corporate governance guidelines; and - overseeing the evaluation of the board of directors and management.
+- developing and recommending to the board of directors criteria for board and committee membership; - · establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a set of corporate governance guidelines; and - overseeing the evaluation of the board of directors and management.